bergren2/dotfiles/README.md

 For Java we use Eclipse.
 You should install it using [Homebrew Cask](http://caskroom.io/).
 Then go to "Help > Install New Software..." and enter in the URL "http://vrapper.sourceforge.net/update-site/stable".
 Check the options you'd like and then you're good to go!
+You an also install the Eclipse Color Plugin ("http://eclipse-color-theme.github.io/update") and then download/add the [Molokai](http://eclipsecolorthemes.org/?view=theme&id=3908).